infsys-lab/moodle-jupyterhub-docker/README.md

     **Site home** > :gear: > **Restore** > **Choose a file** > **Upload a file** > Navigate filesystem and select `moodle-courses/lti_template.mbz` > **Upload this file** > **Restore**

 4. You will then be directed to a set of pages to refine how the restoration is done.
-Select the option to **Restore as a new course**.
-Finally, select **Perform restore**.
+On page *2.
+Destination*, select the option to continue via **Restore as a new course**.
+Update preferences or accept defaults on pages 3-5.
+If all goes well, select **Perform restore** on page 5.

 5. Navigate to **Site home** and select the **Test** course.